 To be arranged with Director of City Planning and instructor.
 Individual study.
 Maximum credit six units.
+799A.
+Thesis (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Preparation of a project or thesis for the master's degree.
+799B.
+Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned symbol of SP.
+Registration required in any semester or term following assignment of SP in 799A in which student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.
 GRADUATE COURSES IN CRIMINAL JUSTICE ADMINISTRATION 601.
-(210.)
 Seminar in the Administration of Criminal Justice (3) Prerequisite: Criminal Justice Administration 301 or 310.
 Administrative problems of criminal justice systems.
 602. Seminar in the Criminal Justice System as a Social Institution (3) Prerequisite: Criminal Justice Administration 301.
 Examination of criminal justice system as both cause and consequence of social change; nature of institutional change with application to criminal justice system components.
 604. Seminar in Criminal Justice and Urban Administration (3) Prerequisite: Criminal Justice Administration 540.
 Critical analysis of influences on crime control and the criminal justice process of actions by urban administrators, legislators and the private sector in areas such as housing, education, public health and transportation, and urban development policies.
 610. Seminar in Theory, Research and Analysis in Law Enforcement Administration (3) Prerequisite: Criminal Justice Administration 301.
 Exploration and application of potential role of theory, research and analysis in the administration of law enforcement agencies.
-630. (216.)
-Seminar in Theory, Research and Analysis in Correctional Administration (3) Prerequisite: Criminal Justice Administration 330.
+630. Seminar in Theory, Research and Analysis in Correctional Administration (3) Prerequisite: Criminal Justice Administration 330.
 Exploration and application of potential role of theory, research and analysis in the administration of correctional agencies and institutions.
-631. (211.)
-Seminar in Correctional Group Method (3) Prerequisite: Sociology 513 or 514 or Criminal Justice Administration 321 or 531.
+631. Seminar in Correctional Group Method (3) Prerequisite: Sociology 513 or 514 or Criminal Justice Administration 321 or 531.
 An exploration of current research and use of group methods in the correctional segment of the criminal justice system.
-633. Seminar in Judicial Administration (3) Prerequisite: Criminal Justice Administration 333.

-Exploration of leading issues from state and federal perspectives along with the interrelationships between courts and other components of the justice system, especially police and correctional agencies.
+633. Seminar in Judicial Administration (3) Exploration of leading issues from state and federal perspectives along with the interrelationships between courts and other components of the justice system, especially police and correctional agencies.
 660. Seminar in Selected Topics in Criminal Justice Administration (3) Prerequisite: Criminal Justice Administration 601 or 602.
 Analysis of contemporary issues of major import to the administration of criminal justice.
-Maximu credit six units.
+May be repeated with new content.
+See class schedule for specific content.
+Maximum credit six units.
 791. Seminar in Readings in Criminal Justice Administration (3) Prerequisite: Six graduate units in criminal justice administration.
 Selected readings in the literature of criminal justice administration.
 797. Research in Criminal Justice Administration (3) Cr/NC Prerequisite: Consent of Coordinator of Criminal Justice Administration.
 Research in one of the areas of criminal justice administration.
 Maximum credit six units applicable on a master's degree.
+798. Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with Coordinator and instructor.
+Individual study.
+Maximum credit six units applicable on a master's degree.
+799A.
+Thesis (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Preparation of a project or thesis for the master's degree.
+799B.
+Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
+Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.